AmishaSomaiya/ROS2-Humble-Setup-On-Ubuntu2204/README.md

 ### Before beginning the installation, we need to answer 2 questions based on our project and system requirements : Should we install ROS1 or ROS2?
 Which distribution of ROS should be installed?

 Even though ROS1 became extremely popular among the open source robotics community, it still lacked some of the most important requirements, such as real-time, safety, certification, security.
 Thus, came ROS2, to meet these requirements and be compatible with industrial applications.
-So, ROS1 is last supported Considering our sytem requirement of Ubuntu22.04, ROS1 is no lone
+So, ROS1 is last supported on Ubuntu 20.04.
+Considering our use-case of Ubuntu22.04, ROS1 is no longer compatible.
+Thus, we will install ROS2 and not ROS1.

-As seen below in the list of distributions from the ROS2 documentation, all distributions till Galactic Geocheclone have reached their EOL (End of Life).
+Next, to decide which distribution of ROS2 to install, as seen below in the list of distributions from the ROS2 documentation, all distributions till Galactic Geocheclone have reached their EOL (End of Life).

 <p align="center">
   <img src="Images/listofdist.png" />